fleetdm/fleet/handbook/business-operations/people-operations.md

 ## Compensation
 Compensation at Fleet is determined by benchmarking using [Pave](https://pave.com).
 Annual raises are not guaranteed, instead we ensure teammates are compensated fairly based on the role, experience, location, and performance relative to benchmarks.

+### Payroll dates
+US based Fleeties get paid on the last business day of the month.
+International teammates pay dates follow the same structure as US pay, unless there are in-country requirement that dictate a more frequent cadence.

 ### Compensation changes
 Fleet evaluates and (if necessary) updates compensation decisions yearly, shortly after the anniversary of a team member's start date.
 The process for that evaluation and update is:
 - On the first Friday of the month, the Head of BizOps posts in the `#help-classified` channel with the list of teammates celebrating anniversaries over the next month.